yabinmeng/jupyter_sparkr/README.md

 ```

 ### Configure Remote DSE Cluster Connection for SparkR
 By default, DSE SparkR library tries to connect to the local node as the Spark master node.
-In this testing, since the Spark master node (one of the DSE Analytics node) is on a remote cluster, we need to tell SparkR where the remote Spark master node is.
+For this testing, since the Spark master node (one of the DSE Analytics node) is on a remote cluster, we need to tell SparkR where the remote Spark master node is.
 This is done by making the follwing configuration changes in **spark-defaults.conf** of the DSE Spark installation (e.g. /etc/dse/spark/spark-defaults.conf).
 We can also make other Spark related settings here.
 For example, maximum number of CPUs and memory allocated to the SparkSession used by SparkR.

 ```
   spark.master  dse://<DSE_Analytic_Node_IP>:9042